LincolnTechOpenSource/lincoln-gps/README.md

 ### `map.svg`

 The SVG Map of the office layout.
 This should follow the structure described in [SVG Map Structure](#SVG-Map-Structure).
+When updating the map, leave the header, definitions, and legend, which will update according to `DEPARTMENTS`.
+Change the office layout located below `Line 80`, demarcated `UPDATE MAP BELOW LINE`.

-Additionally, it should have these properties:
+The elements of your map should adhere to these properties:
 * Element that corresponds to a node in the graph should have the class `loc`
 * Element that corresponds to a walkable path should have the class `path`
 * Each element should have `id` equal to the id of its corresponding node in the graph